 There are not enough words to describe how lovely these Raspberry Chocolate Chip Blondies really are.
-They have the dense, fudgy nature of a brownie but with a vanilla base.
+Dense, fudgy blondies with raspberries and chocolate chips are the dessert of your dreams.

 One little square is perfect but, at the same time, not enough.
 Even my husband put aside his dislike for berries to devour a second piece

 Fun Fact: technically, blondies were invented before brownies but they were called brownies.
 Confused?
 Fanny Farmer (thank you, thank you) created what she called brownies back in 1896 but they contained no chocolate and were basically what we call a blondie today!